sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The function by which target endpoints can be discovered.
 The output of target endpoint discovery typically includes identifying endpoint attributes.

-Timestamps
+Timestamps :

-: Defined in {{RFC4949}} as “With respect to a recorded network event, a data field in which is recorded the time (time of day or other instant of elapsed time) at which the event took place.”.
+: Defined in {{RFC4949}} as "with respect to a data object, a label or marking in which is recorded the time (time of day or other instant of elapsed time) at which the label or marking was affixed to the data object" and as "with respect to a recorded network event, a data field in which is recorded the time (time of day or other instant of elapsed time) at which the event took place.".

 : This term is used in SACM to describe a recorded point in time at which an endpoint attribute is created or updated by a target endpoint and observed, transmitted or processed by a SACM component.
 Timestamps can be created by target endpoints or SACM components and are associated with endpoint attributes provided or consumed by SACM components.
 Outside of the domain of SACM components the assurance of correctness of time stamps is typically significantly lower than inside a SACM domain.
 In general, it cannot be simply assumed that the source of time a target endpoint uses is synchronized or trustworthy.